 Huskies get good jobs.
 Employers want Michigan Tech graduates.
-415 of them show up to our career fairs because Michigan Tech students aren’t just smart - they’re prepared.
+415 of them show up to our career fairs because Michigan Tech students are more than just smart—they’re prepared.

-Where you go to college does matter.
-A Michigan Tech degree pays you back - for real.
+Where you go to college matters.
+A Michigan Tech degree pays you back—for real.
 Here’s how:

 - The average salary for students in co-op positions is $21.18 per hour.